Tippecanoe Lake: Marinas

 Patona Bay Marina is located on the west shore of Lake Tippecanoe.
 The marina is a dealership complemented by a full-service parts and service department.
-Patona Bay sells Starcraft brand boats, and also sells all types of used boats, personal watercraft, boat engines, etc. The marina also offers boat and kayak rentals, daily or weekly.
+The marina also offers boat and kayak rentals, daily or weekly.
 The marina offers boat storage for a fee, and installation and removal of both boats and boat lifts at the beginning and end of the boating season.

 Patona Bay Resort has existed since the 1920s.
-Owned by the multi-generational Paton family, it has grown into several-hundred unit seasonal resort, which allows patrons to pay seasonal rent to reside at the Resort during the summer months (late April to early October).
+It has grown into several-hundred unit seasonal resort, which allows patrons to pay seasonal rent to reside at the Resort during the summer months (late April to early October).
 The park also offers limited weekend/weekly lot rentals for those that have mobile campers or RVs.
 There is also a small tent camping section available.
 Seasonal park residents own their homes but must rent the lots on a yearly basis.
-The resort offers seasonal pier space rentals as well, for a fee.
-As the real estate prices for individual homes on Lake Tippecanoe have reached nearly $450,000 for a small cottage (roughly 1,200 square feet), Patona Bay Resort is a relatively affordable way for families to enjoy the lake in the summer without the hassle of a year-round mortgage.
 The resort also includes a snack bar with a small arcade, a free library and reading area for children, and features a nostalgic lake theme.
 It is generally open from mid-May to just after Labor Day.
 Patona Bay also provides a private swimming beach with several areas for children to play, and other amenities such as a pet walk for dogs, as well as family events during the summer holiday weekends.

-Pie-Eyed Petey's Restaurant and Bar

-EDIT: Pie-Eyed Petey’s closed unexpectedly just before Memorial Day 2018, and remains closed to date.
-The marina and gas pumps are operating on a limited basis at this time.
-There is a rumor the property is for sale but this cannot be positively confirmed.
-Please check back for updates.